The widening market for legal marijuana has created significant business opportunities for entrepreneurs. Estimates…

-Webinar Recap: How Convertible Notes Work with Moisan Legal
+How Convertible Notes Work: Moisan Legal & EG (Recap)

 We recently sat down with Matthew Moisan, managing partner of Moisan Legal P.C., for some much-needed clarification on convertible notes.
 Matthew assists companies and entrepreneurs in recognizing, mitigating and managing risk.
 Because he views his clients as strategic partners, he is able to communicate and collaborate in a manner that often leads his clients to view him as a member of their team.
 Matthew used his extensive experience to explain the ins and outs of convertible notes, and he answered many great questions from our participants in the below webinar: